 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During 2022 we monitored for Trihalomethanes and Haloacetic Acids on the wrong dates and therefore cannot be sure of the quality of our drinking water during that time.
+During the 1st quarter of 2023 we monitored for Trihalomethanes and Haloacetic Acids on the wrong date and therefore cannot be sure of the quality of our drinking water during that time.